aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

                 about_resource: .

-Other Mandatory fields
+Mandatory fields
 ----------------------

-When a tool processes an ABOUT file, it must issue an error if these mandatory field are missing.
+When a tool processes an ABOUT file, it must issue an error if the mandatory field is missing.

--   about_resource: The resource this file referencing to.
 -   name: Component name.

 Optional Information fields
 ---------------------------

+-   about_resource: The resource this file referencing to.
 -   ignored_resources: A list of paths under the ``about_resource`` path, which are not documented in the ABOUT file, and the information in the ABOUT file does not apply to these subpaths.